Sidekick is not yet regulated but has applied to the FCA for authorisation

 • A forward-looking approach for the modern consumer: traditional banks often only consider property as an asset to lend against.
 But the world has changed and so have the assets we’re owning.
 We’re building a modern lender for today’s changing world.

 Please remember, investing should be viewed as longer term.
-When we launch, your capital will be at risk — the value of investments can go up and down, and you may get back less than you put in.
+Your capital is at risk — the value of investments can go up and down, and you may get back less than you put in.

 References: